Xubuntu/wiki.xubuntu.org/Step-2:-Testing-Your-Xubuntu-Installation..md

 ## Step 2: Testing your Xubuntu installation.

+Now that you\'ve [installed](https://wiki.xubuntu.org/qa/installing)
-There are actually two types of testing:
+Xubuntu, there are actually two types of testing:

     -Exploratory Testing
     -Static Testing